 4.9 Redundancy payments

-Statutory redundancy compensation payments will be made to eligible staff; please see Annex B. Employees who are dismissed on grounds of redundancy will be given the period of notice, or payment in lieu of notice, to which they are entitled under statutory legislation or their contracts of employment.
+Statutory redundancy compensation payments will be made to eligible staff; please see information on our redundancy pay.
+Employees who are dismissed on grounds of redundancy will be given the period of notice, or payment in lieu of notice, to which they are entitled under statutory legislation or their contracts of employment.
 Please note that from 6 April 2018 payments in lieu of notice will be taxed as earnings and subject to the deduction of income tax and national insurance contributions.
 Staff will be entitled to payment in lieu for any leave entitlement which is untaken at the date of termination of the appointment; the calculation of entitlement will be based upon the proportion of the leave year at the date of termination of the appointment.

-5. Redeployment Procedure
+5. Redeployment procedure

 5.1 Suitable alternative employment

 The University will do all that is reasonably practicable to redeploy staff at risk to suitable alternative employment.
 Employees at risk of redundancy are expected to play an active role in identifying suitable alternative posts, for example, entering their details, experience etc. into the University's Redeployment Register through the ‘Jobs at Bath’ website/e-recruitment system, making themselves aware of vacancies placed on this system, and applying for vacancies as appropriate through the system.
 Where employees are prepared to accept a lower graded post, or are prepared to accept part time employment, they should inform their Human Resources Business Partner or Advisor at an early stage.
 Employees at risk of redundancy have priority status for available posts at the same grade or one grade below within the University and will be considered in accordance with the Redeployment Process set out in section 5.3 (and 5.2 for employees on maternity leave).
 They may also apply for other posts such as at a higher grade through the University’s e-recruitment system but without any priority status.